-Master of Education Aboriginal & World Indigenous Educational Studies
+Master of Education in Aboriginal & World Indigenous Educational Studies

 AWIES is a part-time blended (on-line and on-campus) program intended for students with experience in Aboriginal communities.

-- Part-time study only (the first July is face-to-face and the balance is online).
+- Part-time study only (the first July is normally face-to-face and the balance is online).

 - 2 degree patterns: 6 half-courses + thesis or 8 half-courses + project.

 - Each course consists of 36 instructional hours.

 - Students are assigned and interact regularly with an academic program advisor.

 - There are traditional opening and closing ceremonies in July as well as other activities, such as sharing circles, visiting speakers, and other events through the Queen’s Four Directions Aboriginal Student Centre.